flapjack/flapjack.io/DATA_STRUCTURES.md

 ENTITY:CHECK:TIMESTAMP:count         (string) -> COUNT
 ENTITY:CHECK:TIMESTAMP:check_latency (string) -> LATENCY
 ```

-The All state changes may be better implemented as a serialised ruby hash in a single key rather than four keys per service as it is now.

 In order to query against this data while filtering by timestamp range, the following mirror of the list is being maintained: